 Every time University of Arizona students swipe their ID cards — at the student union, the rec center, the library — they leave a digital trace, showing exactly where they’ve been and when.
-We are tracking those digital traces to see what they reveal about students’ routines and relationships — and their likelihood of returning to campus after their freshman year.
+We are tracking those digital traces to see what they reveal about students’ routines and relationships — and their likelihood of returning to campus after their first year.

-Freshman retention is an ongoing challenge for public universities nationwide.
+First year student retention is an ongoing challenge for public universities nationwide.
 It’s important not only for the obvious reason — that a university’s goal is to educate students — but also because retention and graduation rates influence a university’s reputation and national rankings.
 And students’ first two years in college have been found to be critical to their likelihood of completing a degree.

 Traditionally, factors such as academic performance and demographic information have been heavily relied on to predict which students are most at risk for dropping out.
 Ram’s research takes a different approach, focusing on students’ interactions and campus routines.

 In-state UA first year’s traffic patterns in a select area of campus over a weeklong period in the fall.
 (Image courtesy of Sudha Ram)